ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 | G       | 0x**7**0  |
 | B       | 0x**F**0  |

-How many bits should we use to conceal our image?
-I chose to use 4-bits.
-I'd say 4-bits is the upper limit, beyond that you can see some artifacts in the merged image which make it obvious that it has been tampered with.
-I experimented with going as low as 2-bits and still got half decent results.
-The examples and code presented in this article use the 4 LSBs of each channel but the code can easily be modified to work with different LSB counts.
+How many bits should you use to conceal your image?
+That depends on the cover and secret image.
+4-bits is a rough upper limit.
+Using more than 4-bits often leads to artifacts in the merged image.
+The examples and code presented in this article use the 4 LSBs of each channel.
+It's straightforward to modify the code to work with different LSB counts.

 ## Making It Happen

 The idea is to have a command line tool that could merge and unmerge two images.
-That is, I expected the program take in a command with arguments and spit out an image.
-Program usage would look something like:
+Program usage looks something like:

 ```bash
 $ steganography merge cover.jpg secret.jpg out.png